805 Columbus Avenue

 What are your research or career goals, going forward?

-Analysing cyber-attacks and designing efficient defense solutions to combat them.
+Analyzing cyber-attacks and designing efficient defense solutions to combat them.